 “I didn’t buy anything.”
 My father-in-law announced when he walked in the door.
 “The potatoes were $3 each!”

-My husband and I had sent his father to the farmer’s market down the street while he was visiting us a few weeks ago, thinking he’d enjoy a New York shopping experience with the colorful stalls of flowers and produce and our medley of neighbors milling about.
+I had sent him to the farmer’s market down the street while he was visiting us a few weeks ago, thinking he’d enjoy a New York shopping experience with the colorful stalls of flowers and produce and our medley of neighbors milling about.
 But the New York prices scared him back to our apartment—empty-handed—where he complained about the cost of potatoes.

 Honestly, I felt irritated by my father-in-law’s stingy ways, especially because I know that there isn’t a market, shop, or store in New York where a single spud costs $3.
 Here I was playing the happy hostess during his trip and he couldn’t even grab a few vegetables for a salad?

 That’s when the life coach in me piped up.
 Why was I really so irritated at my father-in-law?
 Because he’s stingy?
 Or because I am?

 When a coaching client plops down in front of me and starts ranting about how So-and-So irritates them, nine times out of ten, So-and-So and my client have a lot in common.
 That’s because we are most bothered by behaviors that remind us of our own shortcomings, which means our beef is usually with ourselves, not the object of our rant of the moment.